 First ritual murder accusation in Continental Europe.
-Fifty-one Jews were burned, 17 of them women.
-As they were burning, they chanted the hymn Aleinu (composed in talmudic times).
+Charges were made even though there was no body nor anyone missing.
+Thirty-one Jews were burned, 17 of them women.
+One of those killed was Pulcinella (Puncelina), a close favorite of Count Theobald, and whose position attracted a lot of jealously.
+Bribes were offered but to no avail As they were burning, they chanted the hymn Aleinu (composed in Talmudic times).
 Rabbenu Tam declared a day of fasting and prayer in England, France and the Rhineland.
-One of those killed was Pulcinella (Puncelina), a favorite of Count Theobald, who tried to use her position to convince the Count to release the Jews.
 The Count decided to expel all the Jews left in his county but "allowed" himself to be persuaded to change his mind by a payment of 2000 pounds.

 1173 MECHISLAV III (POLAND)